AlisonV2/av2-task-manager/README.md

 'Bearer <access_token>'

 - POST /tasks : Create a new task
-- GET /tasks : Get all tasks for current user
+- GET /tasks : Get all tasks for current user.
 - GET /tasks/:id : Get a task by id for current user
 - PUT /tasks/:id : Update a task by id for current user.
 Logging time is required to complete a task.
 - DELETE /tasks/:id : Delete a task by id for current user